10 Activities The Whole Family Can Enjoy In The Lake District

 This historical railway is great fun for all the family.
 Boasting seven miles of stunning scenery up to the foot of England’s highest mountains.
 The railway is one of the oldest and longest narrow gauge railways in the country.
 It is locally know as ‘La’al Ratty’, or ‘little railway.’

 When traversing the track, see if you can spot the abundant squirrels, buzzards, and greylag geese.
 Opt for the open top carriages to get the best view of the Lakes.
+One of the best Lake District family activities.

 For those looking for a bit of physical activity, head to the trails and enjoy a bit of mountain biking on your visit.